AaronPeterOcen/ytdl-terminal/README.md

 1. **Ensure `yt-dlp` is Installed**:
    The script checks if `yt-dlp` is already installed.
 If not, it will prompt you with a link to install it:
    - Follow the instructions on the [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp).
+   - Please make sure you update 'yt-dlp' if you have it already installed otherwise you will run into some errors

 2. **Save the Script**:
    Download or copy the script and save it as `ytdl`.